sheilbronn/Manage-Gluon-MQTT/README.md

 ## manage_gluon_mqtt

 **manage_gluon_mqtt** is a shell script supporting a simple integration of Freifunk nodes into a [MQTT](https://en.wikipedia.org/wiki/MQTT) network.
-The focus is on monitoring but maybe extended to control operations for a private MQTT network:
+The focus is on monitoring but allows for extension to control operations within a private MQTT network:

 Supported functions/return information: